GC AI

 “starting to support smaller firms, nonprofits, and government agencies.”

 GC AI has a 14-day free trial.
-Load your contracts.
-Run your research questions.
+Load your own contracts.
+Run your own research questions.
 Use the platform on the work your team does every day, before any purchase conversation.
 Harvey requires a demo request before sharing tailored pricing.
 Fourteen days with GC AI means the evaluation is on your terms.

 GC AI’s Exact Quote feature returns character-level citations.
 Every answer is traceable to the precise language in the document.
 For in-house teams forwarding legal analysis to non-lawyer executives or making calls on a redline, verifiability is the bar that matters.